 heroes in training

-The Vale, wildland firefighters are admired and oft-thanked in their community for their arduous and life-threatening service.
+The Vale wildfire fighters are admired and oft-praised in their community for their arduous and life-threatening services.
 But few understand what goes on inside the gates of the Vale District Bureau of Land Management (BLM) to prepare them for the job.